efchatz/pandora/README.md

 In most cases, the following will be needed to extract the credentials:
 1. The relevant app (browser or desktop app) is up, unlocked, and running.
 2. In some cases, like in Chromium browsers, an interaction needs to be made with either the relevant plugin or the embedded password manager of the browser.
-3. In other cases, some password managers keep these credentials in memory in cleartext, even after being locked.
+3. In other cases, some password managers keep these credentials cleartext in memory, even after being locked.
 This behavior was noted in Keeper.
 4. In case of 1Password, high integrity privilege is required.
 So, execute the .exe with high privileges, or provide the dump file as input.
+5. All tests were made with the default settings of each password manager.

-It is sufficient to mention that since user behavior is to open such tools and leave them be, it would provide an additional attack vector for lateral movement.
+It is sufficient to mention that since user behavior is to open such apps and leave them open, it would provide an additional attack vector for lateral movement.
 Another keypoint is that most of these tools will automatically be locked when the user is completely idle.
 This means that even if the app or browser plugin is idle and the user is using their host for other activities, these apps will not be locked.
 Also, in some cases, it is possible to completely avoid user interaction.
 For instance, some browser plugins remain unlocked for some time.
 As a result, it is possible to start this process from cmd, without needing the user and extract the credentials.
 Check Avira's video example to understand this process.

 It should be noted that there were some cases like KeePass and StickyPassword, in which no credentials were found to be cleartext within the memory.
-Also, in some cases like Kaspersky, I was unable to identify a pattern to draw the credentials from the memory, while they were stored in plaintext.

 We are working on releasing an academic paper that will describe the experiments and any other relevant details.